neburtron/Lord-Game/README.md

 # Lord Game

+Lord Game is a text-based decision-making game prototype that uses Large Language Models (LLMs) rather than a pre-written script to let the player make decisions.
+Largely inspired by Sort the Court,

 This is my first proper coding project.
 It's a proof of concept for an LLM based decision making game.
 The idea is to take sort the court's narritive focused cute, relaxing gameplay with little player agency, and throwing out the pre-written narritive, and making player agency the core of the game.
 Taking the pre-written story type of game and trying to push that close enough to the story generator genre (PDX map games lineup, DF, Rimworld, Minecraft, etc) for a CK4 where you can invent the steam engine or space ship without any mods.

 LLMs are cool.
 They're stupid, anyone who uses them for non-filler writing is lazy or bad at writing, but their ability to write coherently enough and reason enough for idiots and students to use it makes them useful for automation where the procedure can't be broken down to just if else.